Mosese Bulitavu

 In June 2022, Bulitavu announced that he might leave SODELPA for the 2022 general election.
 SODELPA general secretary Lenaitasi Duru confirmed in October 2022 that Bulitavu was still a SODELPA member, and that he had unsuccessfully sought the party's nomination.
 On 30 October, Bulitavu was named as part of the FijiFirst candidate list.
 He won reelection with 631 votes, ranking 25th out of FijiFirst's 26 elected seats.
 FijiFirst went into opposition after the opposition parties, including SODELPA, formed a coalition government.
+Following the collapse and deregistration of FijiFirst he remained in parliament as an independent, but said that he would support the government of Sitiveni Rabuka.
+On 10 January 2025, he was sworn as Minister of Environment & Climate Change under Rabuka's government.